HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-19-first-driving.md

 We know the track, we have a pattern, we have the position and we have the start and end times from each track part or subtrack.
 Ok, we will start speeding up as soon as we know that we are in a straight.
 The PositionCalculator sends a message to our pilot, WhitespacePilot, at each direction change.
 In this message it sends the current track part and the following track part.
 With this information, the WhitespacePilot speeds up in the straigths.
 The obvious question is: when do we stop speeding up?
-Or: when so we have to brake?
+Or: when do we have to brake?
 The first solution is using the track part times we collected in the recognition lap.
 We speed up in the straight during a part of the collected time.
 After that, we reduce the power to its previous value.

 But ,which is this previous power value?
 We discovered, that if we want to entry in the curves without risks, the best idea is saving the power of each track part during the recognition lap.